 Following the stepwise approach to catalyzing transformational change for the sustainable development of PICs described in sub-section 2.1.3, and the design principles and strategic considerations outlined in section 2.3 above, the project is comprised of five components.
 The first of which involves national demonstrations to support R2R ICM/IWRM approaches for island resilience and sustainability.
 The second and third components involve island-based investments in human capital and knowledge, as well as the mainstreaming of R2R ICM/IWRM approaches into national development planning.
 The fourth component involves development of regional and national ‘Ridge to Reef’ indicators for reporting, monitoring, and adaptive management and knowledge management.
 The fifth component involves overarching coordination of the ridge to reef programme at both regional and national levels.

 The Project is squarely aimed at building an enabling environment at National level for linking IWRM with ICM into a new integrated R2R approach.
 Indeed the basis of the GEF Programmatic Approach is to gain synergies across GEF Focal Areas and Implementing Agencies.
 In an area as diverse and vast as the PICs coordination and integration are key success factors.
 Leveraging National STAR project outcomes, building multi institutional coordination across multifocal areas and adoption of national ICM frameworks needs the resources of the proposed project.
 During the PPG consultations it became evident that whilst there was strong support for the role of the proposed project that the Programme Coordination at both national and regional level would require significant resources.
 GEF Council recognized these in endorsing the Programmatic Approach and made additional funds available for coordination costs.
 Unfortunately these are no longer available and the Project has sought a modest increase in its funding, in line with GEF allowances, to adequately resource this need.
-At a national level $250,000 has been added to Component 1 budget and at the regional level $176,582 has been added to Component 5 budget.
+At a national level $250,000 has been added to Component 1 budget and at the regional level $176,582 has been added to Component 5 budget project management cost have also been increased to the allowable 5% of project budget an increase of $64,725 resulting a total budget increase of $491,307.
 The major outcomes, outputs and activities described below are based on outcomes of regional and national level consultative processes.

 Component 1.
 National Demonstrations to Support R2R ICM/IWRM Approaches for Island Resilience and Sustainability